ms1963/SudokuSolverAndGenerator/README.md

-# Sudoku Solver and Generator
+# Sudoku Solver, Generator and Shell

 Extensible Python code to generate and solve Sudoku puzzles applicable to standard Sudoku board with 9 x 9 positions (= cells) and